DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 # Long Description - Translation Disclaimer
 *******************************************
-Subsitute "..." with your language
+Substitute "..." with your language

 ### English